 The SPC Distance Learning Certification program prepares faculty members to teach online and hybrid classes.
 The program consists of an online training course in Canvas, plus a face-to-face workshop, and a Course Readiness Review.
 Each participant will have a course shell in Canvas to create course content.
 Distance Learning Certification is required in order to teach online or hybrid courses.

-The next Distance Learning Certification program will begin in early June, 2014.
+The Fall 2014 Distance Learning Certification program will begin in September.
 Department Chair approval is required in order to enroll in the program.
-The program is directed at faculty who will be teaching online or hybrid classes in Fall 2014.
+The program is directed at faculty who will be teaching online or hybrid classes in Spring 2015.
+More information coming soon.

 List of faculty currently certified to teach online or hybrid classes: Distance Learning Certified Faculty